Bidimensionality and Kernels: Preliminaries

 We often abuse the notation and call the output of a kernelization algorithm, the ``reduced'' equivalent instance, also a kernel.

+\paragraph{Bidimensionality} Bidimensionality theory was introduced by Demaine et al. in~\cite{DemaineFHT05jacm}.
+Here we closely follow the presentation of bidimensionality from the book of Cygan et al. \cite{Cygan15_book}.

-\paragraph{Bidimensionality} We will restrict our attention to vertex or edge subset problems.
+We will restrict our attention to vertex or edge subset problems.
 A {\em vertex subset problem} $\Pi$ is a parameterized problem where input is a graph $G$ and an integer $k$, the parameter is $k$.
-An instance $(G,k)$ is a \yesinstance if and only if there exists a set $S \subseteq V(G)$ such that $|S| \leq k$ for minimization prolems (or $|S| \geq k$ for maximization problems) so that a predicate $\phi(G, S)$ is true.
+An instance $(G,k)$ is a \yesinstance if and only if there exists a set $S \subseteq V(G)$ such that $|S| \leq k$ for minimization problems (or $|S| \geq k$ for maximization problems) so that a predicate $\phi(G, S)$ is true.
 Here $\phi$ can be any computable function which takes as input a graph $G$ and set $S \subseteq V(G)$ and outputs {\bf true} or {\bf false}.
+In the rest of this paper, we always assume that a problem $\Pi$ is generated by the choice of such a predicate $\phi$ and the choice of whether it is a minimization or a maximization problem.
+We will refer to $\phi$ as the \emph{feasibility function} of $\Pi$.

 The interpretation is that $\phi$ defines the space of {\em feasible solutions} $S$ for a graph $G$ by returning whether $S$ is feasible for $G$.
 For an example, for the {\sc Dominating Set} problem we have that $\phi(G,S) = {\bf true}$ if and only if $N[S] = V(G)$. {\em Edge subset problems} are defined similarly, with the only difference being that $S$ is a subset of $E(G)$ rather than $V(G)$.